Millicent Rogers

-Mary Millicent Abigail Rogers (February 1, 1902 - January 1, 1953), better known as Millicent Rogers, was a socialite, heiress, fashion icon, jewelry designer and art collector.
-She was the granddaughter of Standard Oil tycoon Henry Huttleston Rogers, and an heiress to his wealth.
-Rogers is notable for having been an early supporter and enthusiast of Southwestern-style art and jewelry, and is often credited for its reaching a national and international audience.
-Later in life, she became an activist, and was among the first celebrities to champion the cause of Native American civil rights.
-She is still credited today as an influence on major fashion designers.
+Mary Millicent Abigail Rogers (February 1, 1902 - January 1, 1953) known as Millicent Rogers, was an American socialite, fashion icon, jewelry designer and art collector.
+She was an early supporter of Southwestern-style art and jewelry, and is credited with promoting it to national and international audiences.
+She was among the first celebrities to champion the cause of Native American civil rights.

-Early life
+Biography

-Woman at the Tub, by Henri de Toulouse-Lautrec.
-One of at least a dozen Toulouse-Lautrecs that Millicent Rogers donated to the Brooklyn Museum.
+Woman at the Tub, by Toulouse-Lautrec.
+One of at least a dozen Toulouse-Lautrec works that Rogers donated to the Brooklyn Museum.